SUSE-Technical-Marketing/harvester-terraform/README.md

 - In versions.tf we define which terraform modules are needed to complete the tasks and the concrete versions.
 Also, in this file you can define extra args or info needed for the different modules.
 In this example, we provide as an argument the path for the Kubeconfig local file needed to access Harvester.

-- In terraform repos is usual to find a file calles variables.tf in this file you define the variables needed to run the terrafom job, in here you can also initialize the value for those vars.
+- In terraform repos is usual to find a file called variables.tf in this file you define the variables needed to run the terrafom jobs, in this file you can also initialize the value for those vars as a default value, this value can be override using a .tfvars file.
 However, in this case I did not use any extra variable definitions.

-- In harvester_images.tf file we define the images we want to donwload in Harvester.
+- In images.tf file we define the images we want to donwload in Harvester.

-- In network.tf it is defined a vlan net without any network parameters, you can also use one of the nets present in Harvester replacing the variable in the vms.tf for "namespace/network-name" and deleting or comenting the content in this file".
+- In network.tf it is defined a vlan net without any network parameters here you should define all the networks you need.
+If you want also it is possible to use one of the nets present in Harvester replacing the variable value in the vms.tf for "namespace/network-name" and deleting or comenting the content in this file".
 For this vlan definition to work configure your network parameters on it.

 - In vms.tf we provide the definition of a VM that we want to have present in harvester.

 ## The output
-An ubuntu 20.04 VM deployed using the image downloaded and with the cloud init configuration defined in vms.tf.
+An ubuntu 20.04 image downloaded, a vlan created in Harvester, and a VM deployed using the image downloaded and with the cloud init configuration defined in vms.tf all in the namespace default.
 Depending on if you used and existing vlan or using the definition provided in this repo the network may not work since the network parameters are not defined in vlan created by the network.tf.
 Since we are using KubeVirt all need a namespace to be deployed, in this case to make it simple the dafult namespace in the K8s cluster has been used.

 ## Cleanup
-With this comman, all the resources created will be destroyed after you confirm with yes.
+With this command, all the resources created will be destroyed after you confirm with yes.
 ```
 terraform destroy
 ```